 A: Please refer to the class description page for the class that you are enrolled in for cancellation information.
 Most classes have a 48 hour cancellation policy, but our WFA (Wilderness First Aid) class has a 20-day cancellation policy, and our ACLS (Advanced Cardiac Life Support) class has a 7-day cancellation policy.

 Q: Do you have refresher courses?

-A: All our courses can be taken by both first time CPR students and those with previous training.
+A: All our Heartsaver and BLS courses can be taken by both first time CPR students and those with previous training.
 Our classes are performance based - you will move through the skills at your own pace.
 We do offer an ACLS renewal class if you have a non-expired AHA ACLS certification card.